Tasman Highway - Great Eastern Drive

 Works will be undertaken in stages.

-Stage one works started in late 2018 and were completed in May 2019.
+The first stage of works started in late 2018 and were completed in May 2019.

 - installation of a northbound overtaking lane at Cranbrook (north of Glen Gala Road)